MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 So what have we learned?
 We'll I think it's two things, the test of wether we can flip from connected to disconnected is dependent on two things, the location of our current connected hole and the

-if yellow is curr and blue is prev then its the left of yellow  until kp1 is knot side and the right of blue until kp2 is knot side
+if yellow is curr and blue is prev then its the left of yellow  until kp1 is Knot side and the right of blue until kp2 is Knot side

 ### Complexity Limit